Red Wings Wednesday Weekly: Who Says You Can't Go Home?

 The Red Wings finally turned in a complete team effort, and outshot the Islanders 39-34 while taking only one penalty, and converting one of their three power-play opportunities.They also won 26 faceoffs to the Islanders’ 25.

-Final Grade vs. Colorado: B
+Final Grade vs. NY Islanders: B

 3 Takeaways From Last Week